Elixir is a dynamic, functional language for building scalable and maintainable applications.

 Fault-tolerance

-To cope with failures, Elixir provides supervisors which describe how to restart parts of your system when things go awry, going back to a known initial state that is guaranteed to work:
+To react to failures, Elixir supervisors describe how to restart parts of your system when things go awry, going back to a known initial state that is guaranteed to work:

 children = [